MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex1_compliance_roles.md

 ## Task 1 – Assign administrative roles

-In this task, you'll assign the necessary compliance and security roles to Joni Sherman.
+In this task, you'll assign the required compliance and security roles to Joni Sherman.

 1. Log into the Client 1 VM (SC-401-CL1) as the **SC-401-CL1\admin** account.
 The password should be provided by your lab hosting provider.